 On a VMware virtual appliance, the data may be erased each hour if the same NTP server is not defined on the license server, and on the ESXi server.

 To set the system date and time:

-- 1. Select System > Status to display the System Status dashboard. - 2.
-Click the System Date and Time Edit link to display the configuration page. - 3.
-Complete the configuration as described in Table 83. - 4.
-Save the configuration.
+- 1. Select System > Status > Overview to display the System Status dashboard. - 2.
+Click the System Date and Time Edit link to display the configuration page.